 5. The Price of Cheap Fashion is Still High

-No one needs a garment that costs $50, plus 1100 arms and 1100 legs.
-That is a price too high to pay and will never be a fashionable or responsible choice.
+Despite the continued rise of ethical fashion most consumers in the West are still demanding fashion at extremely low prices.
+No one needs a garment that costs $5, plus 1100 arms and 1100 legs.
+That is far too high a price to pay.
+As long as it dominates retail markets around the globe, fast fashion will never be a responsible choice.

 How you can help: To help draw attention to the plight of garment workers everywhere, turn your tags inside out on the 24th of April, take a pic and post it on social media with the hashtag #whomademyclothes, tagging the brand you’re wearing, and #fashionrevolution.
 We want clothing producers to know that we DO care about the welfare of those behind the label!